StuvaScript/project-starter/README.md

 After creating the 'ignore' files, its safe to reformat all the files by pasting this code in the terminal `npx prettier --write .`<br>
 To allow ES Lint and Prettier to play nicely together, type this in the terminal: `npm install --save-dev eslint-config-prettier`<br>
 Go inside the '.eslintrc.json' file and add 'prettier' to the 'extends' array.
 Make sure it goes last so it overrides the other configs.
+Don't forget to add square brackets, a comma, and save.
 Code will look like this:

 ```
 {